Rheumatoid Arthritis Treatment and Medicare Coverage

 Medicare also covers certain prescription drugs for rheumatoid arthritis treatment if they are administered in a health-care setting by a credentialed health-care provider, such as medications that are injected or infused into the blood stream.
 Original Medicare does not cover prescription drugs you take at home, but you may be eligible to enroll in a stand-alone Medicare Part D Prescription Drug Plan that works alongside your Original Medicare coverage, or as part of a Medicare Advantage plan that includes prescription drug coverage.
 Medicare Advantage is another way to receive your Original Medicare (Part A and B) benefits, except for hospice care, which is still provided by Part A. Deductibles, copayments, and/or coinsurance amounts may apply.

 Do you need information about managing your rheumatoid arthritis treatment expenses under Medicare?
 Or, would you like to learn more about coverage under different Medicare plan options?
 I’m happy to help.
 Get information via email or request a phone call at your convenience by clicking one of the links below.
 You can see a list of plan options you may qualify for in your area by clicking the Compare Plans or Find Plans buttons.
-For immediate assistance, please call me or one of our licensed insurance agents.
-You can find out more about me by clicking the “View profile” link below.

 For more information, see: